|2 servings||calories per servings 670||protein serving 31 g||carbs per serving 95 g||total fat per serving 17 g|

 Take your taco game to the next level!
-If you’ve never tried peach crema, prepare to amaze your tastebuds.
+If you’ve never tried peach crema, prepare to amaze your taste buds.
 It’s the perfect counterbalance to the savory herbs and spicy catfish in your tacos.
 Some red beans and rice on the side pumps up the protein and the flavor, making this a fan-favorite meal!

 |Nutrition Facts||/ Per Serving|

 |Total Fat||17 g|